Who can the Office of Professional Practice (OPP) investigate?

 What if the school district superintendent doesn’t respond to my complaint about a certificated educator?

-If the complainant can’t achieve resolution of concerns at the local level, they can write a letter to the educational service district superintendent, citing the allegations and requesting an investigation.
-The complainant may also contact the Office of Education Ombudsman.
+If the complainant can’t achieve resolution of concerns at the local level, they can contact the Office of Education Ombudsman.
+As a final option, they can write a letter to the educational service district superintendent, citing the allegations and requesting an investigation.

 Who does the investigation for OPP?